MarinaShvachko/ApiAutomationFrameworkExample/readmy.md

 **About packages**

-resources: contains json files for creating requests and the package "pojoClasses" that contains objects for creating requests
+resourcesForBodies: contains json files for creating requests and the package "pojoClasses" that contains objects for creating requests

-tests: contains classes to run tests

 utility: contains classes with basic methods and data that is needed for creating tests

+**To run tests**

+Go to "test" -> "java" package